mzazon/awesome-cloud-projects/gcp/enterprise-knowledge-discovery-agentspace-vertex-ai-search/enterprise-knowledge-discovery-agentspace-vertex-ai-search.md

 The system's effectiveness depends heavily on the quality and organization of the source content.
 Organizations should establish clear content governance policies, implement consistent metadata standards, and regularly audit the knowledge base to ensure accuracy and relevance.
 Additionally, monitoring user search patterns and feedback helps identify gaps in the knowledge base and opportunities for improvement.

-For more information on implementing enterprise search solutions, see the [Google Cloud Search Documentation](https://cloud.google.com/enterprise-search/docs), [Vertex AI Search Best Practices](https://cloud.google.com/generative-ai-app-builder/docs/best-practices), [Google Agentspace Enterprise Guide](https://cloud.google.com/agentspace/docs), [BigQuery Analytics Patterns](https://cloud.google.com/bigquery/docs/best-practices-performance-overview), and [Google Cloud Architecture Framework](https://cloud.google.com/architecture/framework).
+For more information on implementing enterprise search solutions, see the [Vertex AI Search Documentation](https://cloud.google.com/generative-ai-app-builder/docs), [Agentspace Enterprise Guide](https://cloud.google.com/agentspace/docs), [BigQuery Analytics Patterns](https://cloud.google.com/bigquery/docs/best-practices-performance-overview), and [Google Cloud Architecture Framework](https://cloud.google.com/architecture/framework).

 ## Challenge